nathpaiva/nathpaiva.github.io/_posts/2023-09-07-answering-an-interview-question-01.md

 ## That's all

 Phew...
 Ya, it's a lot.
 But now we have our `autoPlaylist` playing each song sequentially and not all at the same time.
-Of course, we can break down the code above to have a better organization, but after all the main concept is that.
+Of course, we can break down the code above to have better organization, but after all the main concept is that.

-To conclude in this article we saw about `loop`, `Promise` and `Audio API`.
-Sometimes working with `Promise` in run time while we have to wait for something else to continue could not be easy, nevertheless, now we can understand a bit more how it works.
-Following I'm adding the list of documentation I used to create it, and also the demo with the example created here.
+To conclude, in this article we saw `loop`, `Promise` and `Audio API`.
+Sometimes working with `Promise` in run time while we have to wait for something else to continue could not be easy.
+Nevertheless, now we can understand a bit more how it works.
+Following, I'm adding the list of documentations I used to create it, and also the demo with the example created here.

 ## Link references